lkarabeg/vue-awaitable-modal/README.md

 ````

 Not like this, because it requires a bunch of unwanted supporting code in the parent
 component that's trying to show the modal.
 Plus we can only launch modals from templates.
-Yuck!

 ````vue
 <template>